YetAnotherConnor/ReactionThreadsMenu/README.md

 ### Adding a Reaction Description
 Useage: `!rtDescription <ChannelID> <MessageID> <Emoji> [Description]`

-- `ChannelID` has to be the ID of the channel the message the reaction should be added to is in.
+- `ChannelID` The ID of the channel the message the reaction is in.
-- `MessageID` is the ID of the message in that channel.
+- `MessageID` The ID of the message in that channel.
-- `Emoji` is just the emoji directly from the emoji picker without any changes.
+- `Emoji` The emoji directly from the emoji picker without any changes.
-- `Description` is description to be shown in a menu for that reaction.
+- `Description` The description to be shown in a menu for that reaction.

 If the description parameter *is not* passed, the bot will display the currently set custom description.